8 Lesser Known Beaches for your bucket list

-Nestled on the Maharashtra-Goa border, a great spot for mouth-watering Malvani seafood, this town boasts of more than 23 beaches packed with activities—kayaking, cycling, fishing—but no people.
-It was an important trading port both for the Dutch and the British way back when.
+Nestled on the Maharashtra-Goa border, a great spot for mouth-watering Malvani seafood, this town boasts of more than 23 beaches packed with activities – kayaking, cycling, fishing – but no people.
+Back in the day, it was an important trading port both for the Dutch and the British.
 This gives it a nice historical characteristic, something you can follow for a bit of added fun.

 The nearest airport is in Mumbai.
 You can catch a train to Kudla or drive over from Mumbai, Pune or Nashik.

-Vengurla beach is great for kayaking, swimming, and snapping the perfect sunset photo – Credit: Akshay RawoolPlan your trip
+Vengurla beach is great for kayaking, swimming, and snapping the perfect sunset photo (Photo Credit – Aamir)

 HAVELOCK ISLANDS – ANDAMANS

 In my opinion, the only reason these gorgeous beaches go unnoticed is because of the hassle of getting there.
 But you don’t need to worry about that, because you have us!
 Walk on white sand out of a dream, scuba dive to see the vast and vibrant corals and species, and even meet the world’s largest ocean swimming elephant.
 It’s truly a paradise down there.
 And with the government starting to promote ecotourism on the islands, there are even two ATMs now!